-- reviewed and discussed our audited financial statements with management and Ernst & Young LLP, the independent accountants; - discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as may be modified or supplemented; and - received from Ernst & Young LLP the written disclosures and the letter regarding their independence as required by Independence Standards Board Standard No. 1, as may be modified or supplemented, and discussed the auditors' independence with them.
+- reviewed and discussed our audited financial statements with management and Ernst & Young LLP, the independent accountants; - discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61, Communications with Audit Committees, as may be modified or supplemented; and - received from Ernst & Young LLP the written disclosures and the letter regarding their independence as required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, as may be modified or supplemented, and discussed the auditors' independence with them.